laurahanu/Deep-Learning-Resources/README.md

 <a name="5"/>

-# 5. Conference lectures or tutorials
+# 5. Lectures or tutorials

 This section includes livestreams of TOP AI conferences or DL tutorials.